 Study participants will be asked to complete a set of questionnaires that inquire about their family background, their child’s behavior, their child’s sensory processing, and their parenting experience related to their child’s medical challenges.
 Families will also be asked to sign a release of information form so that the researchers can request records to confirm the child’s diagnosis of a RASopathies as well as genetic testing related to that diagnosis.
 Completing the study questionnaires and forms will take approximately one hour of your time.
 You will receive a $10 gift card upon completion of the study (from Amazon.com, Panera Bread, or Barnes & Noble) to thank you for your time and efforts.

-Families who will be attending the 2013 family conference in Orlando, FL will have an opportunity to participate in this study.
-The researchers will meet with parents of children with NS at the conference during one-hour time slots that can be scheduled at a convenient time.
-In order to reserve a slot to participate during the family conference, please contact Dr. Rene Pierpont at: firstname.lastname@example.org.
+Families who will be attended the 2013 family conference in Orlando, FL had an opportunity to participate in this study.
+The researchers will met with parents of children with NS at the conference during one-hour time slots.

 The study is being conducted by Dr. Rene Pierpont of the University of Minnesota, Dr. Melinda Wolford of Youngstown State University, and Dr. Amy Roberts of Boston Children’s Hospital.

 PATIENTS WITH GHD TS NS SGA A-GHD AND CAREGIVERS STUDY

 Elliott Benson Research in San Francisco, Dallas by Definition in Dallas, Group Dynamics in Philadelphia and Taylor Research in San Diego are currently seeking the opinions of patients / caregivers with any of the following conditions: